 The Board has adopted a formal Board Charter which sets out the roles, responsibilities, structure, and composition of the Board of Directors of Hills.
-The matters which require approval by the Board are included.
+The Board Charter sets out the matters expressly reserved for the Board and those delegated to management.

-A copy of the Board Charter is available on the Corporate Governance section of the Hills website at: https://corporate.hills.com.au/about-us/governance.
+A copy of the Board Charter is available on the Corporate Governance section of the Hills website. .

-By providing the overall strategic direction for Hills, the Board ensures that Hills' activities comply with its Constitution, and with all legal and regulatory requirements, and defines the powers to be reserved to the Board and those that are delegated to its committees and management.
-A copy of the Constitution is available on the Hills website at: https://corporate.hills.com.au/about-us/governance.
+By providing the overall strategic direction for Hills, the Board ensures that Hills' activities comply with its Constitution, and with all legal and regulatory requirements, and defines the powers to be reserved for the Board and those that are delegated to its committees and management.
+A copy of the Constitution is available on the Hills website.

-A summary of duties for the Chairman and the Chief Executive Officer are reviewed and agreed by the Board.
+A summary of duties for the Chairman and the Chief Executive Officer is reviewed and agreed by the Board.
 The Board has delegated to the Chief Executive Officer the authority to manage the day-to-day affairs of Hills.
 The Company Secretary has direct accountability to the Board through the Chairman on all matters associated with the proper functioning of the Board.